mikheyev/DNA-repair/museum ants test/README.md

    - perform variant quality score recalibration using BQSR data

-**Ouput of the scripts can be found in the [./output](https://github.com/mikheyev/DNA-repair/tree/master/museum%20ants%20test/output) folder.**
+**Ouput of the scripts can be found in the [./output](https://github.com/mikheyev/DNA-repair/tree/master/museum%20ants%20test/output) folder at the root, and also in the *cflo* and *pbar* sub-folders for species-specific analyses.**